Guest blog by David Rowlands

 I arrived in Tokyo to visit ARS where two past students were working – Craig Lyndon, and Mitchell McCarthy (how’s the thesis coming on?).
 It was great to catch up with them and get a tour of ARS.
 They are certainly doing a wide range of interesting projects: mesh networks, sensors and embedded systems to name a few.

 After travelling to Yamagata, I met up with Yuji, Tomohito, and Hugo.
 We had many a good meal and sake together along with a number of others from the conference.
 The conference was well run and very friendly.
 It was Hugo’s first time in Japan and he was absolutely captivated.
 The conference presentations were interesting even though Hugo and I have limited command of the Japanese language.
-It is amazing what you can understand from an English language abstract and well crafted slides.
+It is amazing what you can understand from the English language abstract and well-crafted slides.
 It gave us an idea of the wide variety of top quality research happening in Japan.

 We had an opportunity to present about the upcoming ISEA 2018 conference in Brisbane at the conference dinner and at the closing event.
-Unfortunately we ran out of Koalas, but the Brisbane video captured everyone’s imagination.
+Unfortunately, we ran out of Koalas, but the Brisbane video captured everyone’s imagination.
 Even mine and I live there!

 Hugo continued with Yuji for a 3D printer conference and I flew back to Brisbane.
 One thing is for sure, the conference was friendly and informative and one week is definitely way too short a time in spend in Japan.

 Hope to see you all at ISEA 2018 in Brisbane.